Are the Laodiceans Modern Sadducees and Pharisees?

 "For laying aside the commandment of God, you hold the tradition of men--the washing of pitchers and cups, and many other such things you do."
 And He said to them, "All too well you reject the commandment of God, that you may keep your tradition..."
 (Mark 7:8-9).

-According to Strong's, Philadelphia means "fraternal affection", "brotherly love", "love of the brethren", "fond of the brethren".
+According to Strong's, Philadelphia means "fraternal affection," "brotherly love," "love of the brethren," "fond of the brethren."
 While the Philadelphians show the love of God by placing their top priority on proclaiming the Gospel to the world as a witness, the modern Pharisees do not.
 They like the old-time, "Pharisees and lawyers rejected the will of God for themselves" (Luke 7:30).

 Many modern Pharisees often quote Herbert Armstrong and claim that only be following their interpretation of his teachings can one be a Philadelphian.
 Herbert Armstrong warned against those who had twigs but not the trunk of the tree.
-In his November 19, 1976 letter Herbert Armstrong wrote,
+In his November 19, 1976 letter Herbert Armstrong wrote:

 It is true that Baptists, fundamental Methodists, and other Protestant denominations, do teach some things as we do--but they have the branches and twigs of the tree--NOT ONE OF THEM has the real TRUNK of the tree--with its MAIN BRANCHES...But Christ said to His Philadelphia era Church, that because we have but little strength, He would OPEN THOSE DOORS TO US (Rev. 3:8).

 Furthermore, you cannot read anywhere in the Bible where it suggests that the top priority of the New Testament Church should not be proclaiming the Gospel.
 For further proof, please read the article Should the Church's Top Priority be Proclaiming the Gospel or Did Herbert Armstrong Change that Priority?
 This article proves that Herbert Armstrong did not change this priority as many modern Pharisees have claimed.
-God condemned the Laodiceans for having a different work than the Philadelphians--He commends the Philadelphians to holding fast to the work they had--He NEVER tells the Philadelphians to change the focus of the work.
+But even if some think he did, it is the Bible and not traditions based upon interpretations of Herbert Armstrong which is important--the Philadelphian work of proclaiming the Gospel of the Kingdom needs to be done now per Jesus words in Matthew 24:14.

 The modern Pharisees simply are not focusing on fulfilling Matthew 24:14.
 They do not have the same work as the Philadelphia Church did under HWA.
 And they seem not to realize why Jesus condemned the Laodiceans or the Pharisees of old.